ITA23-Studiegruppe-D-Bilabonnement/Subscription-microservice/README.md

 # Subscription Management Microservice

-This Flask-based microservice provides an API for managing subscriptions, cars, and additional services.
-It allows users to create, view, and manage subscriptions and additional services stored in a database.
+This microservice is designed for managing customer subscriptions, associated car details, and additional services.
+Built with Flask, it provides a RESTful API to handle the creation, retrieval, and management of subscriptions and services.
+The service interacts with a SQLite database and integrates with external microservices.

+## Available Endpoints
+- `POST /subscription`: Create a new subscription.
+- `GET /subscription/<customer_id>`: Retrieve subscriptions by customer ID.
+- `POST /additional_services`: Add a new additional service.
+- `GET /additional_services/<service_id>`: Retrieve additional service details by ID.
+- `PATCH /cancel_subscription/<subscription_id>`: Cancel an active subscription.

 ## Endpoints